The Funeral (1996 film): Production

+The role of Ray was originally offered to Nicolas Cage.

-Vincent Gallo alleged that Ferrara was "high on crack" while directing this film.
+Vincent Gallo claimed that Ferrara was "high on crack" while directing this film.
+During filming, Gallo got onto a physical altercation with actor John Ventimiglia.
+Gallo later sued Ventimiglia for assault, and the case was decided in his favor in 2001.

 Reception

 Reception from critics was positive, as The Funeral holds a 79% approval rating on Rotten Tomatoes based on 34 reviews.
 The site's critics consensus reads, "Abel Ferrara reunites with Christopher Walken to forge another haunting gangster saga, delivering a bruising exploration of vengeance."

 Roger Ebert gave The Funeral three stars out of four, praising the acting especially.
 Janet Maslin of New York Times also gave a positive review, calling it "hotblooded" and "well-acted".
 In Entertainment Weekly, Ken Tucker described the film as "fine, thoughtful, and jolting".
 David Parkinson of Empire gave the film four stars out of five, praising the "complex characters" and "impressive cast".

+In 2009, Empire ranked the film at #16 on its list of "20 Greatest Gangster Movies You've Never Seen (Probably)".